-Quality, sustainability and innovation; those are central to Danish bike manufacturer Coh & Co’s ethos.
-For evidence look no further than the Erik Urban, a truly miraculous city bike.
+Quality, sustainability and design; those are central to Danish bike manufacturer Coh & Co’s ethos.
+For evidence look no further than the Erik Urban, a masterpiece of Danish bicycle architecture.

 Only a true design mind could come up with a city bike…. made of volcanic rock.
 Yes you read right, the Erik’s frame uses a combination of carbon and basalt fibers.
+Hence the name "Stoneweave."
 Why, you ask?
-Carbon fiber is world renowned as an extremely light and stiff frame material, but Basalt fiber can provide more durability as well as increased shock absorption and flexibility.
+Carbon fiber is world renowned as an extremely light and stiff frame material, but Basalt fiber provides more durability as well as increased shock absorption and flexibility.
 Together the two create a non-corrosive, super strong, lightweight, and comfortable frame -- perfect for all-season city riding.
-Who would have thought that literal rock would make the most comfortable frame?
-Answer: A Danish designer of course!
-If that wasn’t already mind blowing enough, here’s the real kicker – the frame is even recyclable!

-The unique in-between riding position is great for picking up speed while maintaining visibility for the city.
-The asymmetrical rear triangle doesn’t just look cool but removes unnecessary weight, and makes the bike easier to clean.
-This is useful if you’re riding into the harsh winter months (which it's designed to do), because a clean bike looks better and lasts longer!
-Overall the architecture results in a bike easy to handle and accelerate with.
-So there you have it.
-Quality, sustainability, and innovation, rolled into one undeniably cool looking bike.
+This bike is pure architecture.
+The asymmetrical rear triangle doesn’t just look cool but removes unnecessary weight, and makes the bike easier to clean -- useful if you’re riding into the harsh winter months (which it's designed to do)!
+The meticulous design results in a bike that's easy to handle and accelerate with.
+Quality, sustainability, and design, rolled into a minimalist platform.

 - Questions?
 Book a consultation with one of our Recreational Bike experts